 Certificate and diploma programs in gemology can be found online, offered through professional associations and colleges.
-Most programs combine online study with in-person coursework, a few programs are totally online.
+Most programs combine online study with in-person coursework, though a few programs are totally online.
 Online programs allow students to view lessons via the Internet and turn in assignments electronically.

 These programs require less than a year of study and give graduates a solid foundation in working with gems.
 They are educated in types of gems, valuation, jewelry making and gem grading.
 Some certificates are in specialized fields such as pearls or colored stones.
 Students may need to purchase tools for analyzing gems, such as a spectroscope and a magnifying glass.
 Gems may be provided by the school.